wgb4/rpi-dashboard/README.md

   To rotate the touchscreen input:

-  - Edit the xorg libinput file in directory: `cd /usr/share/X11/xorg.conf.d/`
+  - Edit the xorg libinput file in directory: `sudo nano /usr/share/X11/xorg.conf.d/40-libinput.conf`

   - Find the section that has 'touchscreen' and add the following inside the Section: